ember-learn/guides-source/guides/release/testing/testing-models.md

-_Container testing methods and computed properties follow previous patterns shown in [Testing Basics](../unit-testing-basics/) because DS.Model extends Ember.Object._
+_Container testing methods and getters follow previous patterns shown in [Testing Basics][] because DS.Model extends Ember.Object._

 [Ember Data](https://github.com/emberjs/data) Models can be tested in a module that uses the `setupTest` helper.